Alta Equipment Group (NASDAQ:ALTG) Upgraded by Zacks Investment Research to “Buy”

-Alta Equipment Group (NASDAQ:ALTG) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report issued on Thursday, Zacks.com reports.
-The firm currently has a $6.00 price objective on the stock.
-Zacks Investment Research‘s price target would suggest a potential upside of 14.72% from the company’s previous close.
+Alta Equipment Group (NASDAQ:ALTG) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Wednesday, Zacks.com reports.
+The firm currently has a $5.50 target price on the stock.
+Zacks Investment Research‘s target price suggests a potential upside of 10.66% from the stock’s previous close.

 According to Zacks, “Alta Equipment Company is an industrial and construction equipment company.
 It offers new and used industrial products and construction products which includes aerial fleet, forklifts, plows, trailers, wheel loaders, recycling/demolition machines, concrete paving equipment, excavators, pavers, cranes, earthmoving, compact equipment and materials handling products.
 Alta Equipment Company, formerly known as B. Riley Principal Merger Corp., is based in Livonia, Michigan. “

-ALTG has been the topic of a number of other reports.
-B. Riley decreased their price target on Alta Equipment Group from $11.00 to $9.00 and set a “buy” rating on the stock in a research note on Thursday, March 26th.
-Dougherty & Co assumed coverage on Alta Equipment Group in a research note on Tuesday, April 7th.
-They issued a “buy” rating and a $8.50 price target on the stock.
+Other research analysts have also recently issued reports about the company.
+B. Riley decreased their target price on Alta Equipment Group from $11.00 to $9.00 and set a “buy” rating for the company in a research note on Thursday, March 26th.
+Dougherty & Co began coverage on Alta Equipment Group in a research note on Tuesday, April 7th.
+They issued a “buy” rating and a $8.50 target price for the company.

-Alta Equipment Group (NASDAQ:ALTG) last announced its quarterly earnings results on Wednesday, March 25th.
-The company reported ($0.51) EPS for the quarter.
+Alta Equipment Group (NASDAQ:ALTG) last posted its earnings results on Wednesday, March 25th.
+The company reported ($0.51) earnings per share (EPS) for the quarter.

-In other Alta Equipment Group news, major shareholder B. Riley Financial, Inc. acquired 308,942 shares of the business’s stock in a transaction dated Tuesday, March 3rd.
-The shares were purchased at an average cost of $8.45 per share, for a total transaction of $2,610,559.90.
-Also, Director Daniel Shribman acquired 47,393 shares of the business’s stock in a transaction dated Tuesday, February 18th.
-The stock was acquired at an average price of $10.60 per share, for a total transaction of $502,365.80.
-Over the last quarter, insiders bought 810,834 shares of company stock worth $7,368,718.
+In other news, major shareholder B. Riley Financial, Inc. acquired 208,229 shares of Alta Equipment Group stock in a transaction dated Monday, February 24th.
+The stock was bought at an average cost of $9.51 per share, with a total value of $1,980,257.79.
+Also, Director Daniel Shribman purchased 47,393 shares of Alta Equipment Group stock in a transaction that occurred on Tuesday, February 18th.
+The shares were bought at an average cost of $10.60 per share, with a total value of $502,365.80.
+Insiders have bought 810,834 shares of company stock valued at $7,368,718 over the last ninety days.

-An institutional investor recently bought a new position in Alta Equipment Group stock.
-Raymond James & Associates purchased a new stake in shares of Alta Equipment Group (NASDAQ:ALTG) during the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund purchased 91,867 shares of the company’s stock, valued at approximately $392,000.
-Raymond James & Associates owned approximately 0.31% of Alta Equipment Group as of its most recent SEC filing.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+Raymond James & Associates bought a new position in shares of Alta Equipment Group during the first quarter worth approximately $392,000.
+Victory Capital Management Inc. bought a new position in shares of Alta Equipment Group during the first quarter worth approximately $57,000.
+Monarch Partners Asset Management LLC bought a new position in shares of Alta Equipment Group during the first quarter worth approximately $478,000.
+Finally, Creative Planning bought a new position in shares of Alta Equipment Group during the first quarter worth approximately $43,000.

 B. Riley Principal Merger Corp. is a blank check company, which engages purpose is to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or other similar business combination with one or more businesses.
 The company was founded on October 30, 2018 and is headquartered in New York, NY.